 When I first got started with building, I bought the cheapest miter saw I could find.
 I didn’t want to spend a lot of money without knowing if I would get much use out of it.
 Spoiler: I used it a ton and it served me well for years.
 For example, I made this DIY Wood Slat Headboard and Frame, this Sliding Barn Door, and these Custom Built-Ins with that little miter saw.

 I have since upgraded my miter saw to the Dewalt Sliding Compound Miter Saw.
 As my projects have gotten more advanced, this upgrade was a game-changer for the quality of my work.
-A few examples of the projects I have built with this are modular dining tables, floating canvas frame, picture ledge shelf, wooden light up Christmas star, and a wooden cigar ashtray.
+A few examples of the projects I have built with this are a sitting bench, DIY large rustic coffee table, modular dining tables, floating canvas frame, picture ledge shelf, wooden light up Christmas star, and a wooden cigar ashtray.
 It’s truly a great saw and will be able to handle any at-home furniture making you might do.

 In addition to upgrading my miter saw, I also built a mobile miter saw workbench for it.
 It was also a game changer for a lot of reasons – one of my favorite being less sawdust in the garage!
 You can read a deep-dive into how to use a miter saw for beginners in this article.